andresecoferreira/Restaurant-Microservices/README.md

 ---

-## 📊 Monitorização
+## 📊 Monitoring

-- **Spring Actuator** — Endpoints de health, info e metrics disponíveis em `/actuator/health`
+- **Spring Actuator** — Health, info, and metrics endpoints available at `/actuator/health`
-- **Kafka UI** — Interface web para monitorizar tópicos e mensagens Kafka em http://localhost:8080
+- **Kafka UI** — Web interface for monitoring Kafka topics and messages at http://localhost:8080